Blog

 • Energy Reuse Factor (ERF

-Power Usage Effectiveness (PUE) Ratio of total energy consumed by a data center vs energy used specifically by computer equipment.
-The lower the score the better.
+Power Usage Effectiveness (PUE) Ratio of total energy consumed by a data centre vs energy used specifically by computer equipment.
+The lower the score, the better.

-Carbon Usage Effectiveness (CUE) Evolution of PUE, measures total CO2 emissions from total energy consumption of a data center.
+Carbon Usage Effectiveness (CUE) Evolution of PUE measures total CO2 emissions from total energy consumption of a data centre.
 Tailored to data centres, so a better metric of environmental impact.

-Energy Reuse Factor (ERF) Ratio of reused energy vs total energy consumed in a data center – this should be as high as possible indicating a higher rate of energy recycling.
+Energy Reuse Factor (ERF) Ratio of reused energy vs total energy consumed in a data centre – this should be as high as possible, indicating a higher rate of energy recycling.

-When you're looking at these numbers, it's also worth considering things like locational versus market-based in terms of the electricity (grid data) you're using.
+When examining these numbers, it's also worth considering factors such as locational versus market-based electricity (grid data) usage.
 I think that's really important.
 And the locational data around where your data centre may be is really important to give you a realistic impact for your usage.
-Just because you buy or pay for energy that is from renewable sources doesn't mean that you're using electricity from renewable sources at the time and to be realistic in your carbon impact that needs to be assessed.
+Just because you buy or pay for energy that is from renewable sources doesn't mean that you're using electricity from renewable sources at the time, and to be realistic in your carbon impact, that needs to be assessed.
 Here’s a great link to explain more.

 So where can you get your data?